giobongio/mars-rover/README.md

 ### wrap
 The goal of this API is to perform wrapping of the planet: starting from the current position, move forward until the circumnavigation of the planet is complete, or when an obstacle is found on the surface.
 In this case, the rover moves up to the last possible point, aborts the sequence and reports the obstacle.
 In both cases, the history of commands performed is returned, and the success/failure for each command is reported.
-Before requiring wrap, it's required to have set the initial position of the rover, otherwise an error is returned.
+If this is the first endpoint invoked, before running the API it's required to set the initial position of the rover, otherwise an error is returned.

 **Verb**
  `POST`